 After almost ten years of market volatility, management changes, complex litigation and a recovery from the .com crash of 2001, Quepasa recovered hundreds of millions of dollars of market value under Peterson’s leadership.

-Despite inaccurate media reports that Quepasa had “gone out of business,” a thriving Quepasa (2.0) was sold in 2007 to a investor group led by then-venture capitalist Richard Scott, who later became Governor of Florida and now serves as a United States Senator from Florida.
+Although inaccurate media reports predicted Quepasa would “go out of business,” a restored, thriving Quepasa (2.0) was sold by Jeff to a investor group led by then-venture capitalist Richard Scott, who later became Governor of Florida and now serves as a United States Senator from Florida.

 As the top bilingual English/Spanish online community, Quepasa was the first Social Network to trade on a stock exchange in the United States.
 The second was Chinese Social Network RenRen in the year 2011, followed by Facebook in 2012.